marco262/my_wiki/data/onednd/class/druid.md

 The vitality of nature constantly blooms within you, granting you the following benefits:

 **Evergreen Wild Shape.** Whenever you roll Initiative and have no uses of Wild Shape left, you regain one expended use of it.
 **Nature Magician.** You can convert uses of Wild Shape into a spell slot (no action required).
 Choose a number of your unexpended uses of Wild Shape and convert them into a single spell slot, with each use contributing 2 spell levels.
-You must then finish a Long Rest before you can do so again.
+You must then finish a [[glossary:Long Rest]] before you can do so again.
 For example, if you convert two uses of Wild Shape, you produce a level 4 spell slot.
 **Longevity.** The primal magic that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.

 ## Druid Subclasses